We are excited to announce the 2018 Guppy Tank App Challenge!

-Guppy Tank App Challenge is a year-long competition for NYC public school students in grades 6-8 sponsored by PENCIL and CA Technologies.
-Like television’s Shark Tank, Guppy Tank finalists will present an original working app to be judged by a panel of experts—including Adam Elster, CA’s President of Global Field Operations—and compete for great prizes, such as Chromebooks and scholarships to STEM camps.
+Guppy Tank App Challenge is a year-long competition for NYC public school students in grades 6-8 sponsored by CA Technologies and PENCIL.
+Like television’s Shark Tank, Guppy Tank finalists will present an original working app to be judged by a panel of experts—including Adam Elster, CA’s President of Global Field Operations (and PENCIL Board Member)—and compete for great prizes, such as Chromebooks and scholarships to STEM camps.

-- From January 1 through mid-February, students will have the opportunity to receive guidance and mentoring via from CA Technology volunteers via video conference
+- In early 2018, students will have the opportunity to receive guidance and mentoring via from CA Technology volunteers via video conference

 - Guppy Tank Demo Day takes place in late April.
 Teams will present working prototypes of their app for feedback from volunteer judges

-- Guppy Tank Final App Challenge Day takes place in the week of May 15-19
+- Guppy Tank Final App Challenge Day takes place in May

 - Programming Tutorials from Made With Code by Google for beginning and intermediate coders